alburycatalina/Personal-Research-Website/README.md

 Finalize the page by simply running `hugo` in your website directory.

-It can take 5-10 minutes for published changes in your Github repo to be reflected in the live page.
+It can take a few minutes for published changes in your Github repo to be reflected in the live page.

+# Step 6: Stage, Commit, and Push to Update

-In the future, edit website files and use the follwoing commands to push and commit website edits to the directory.
+In the future, edit website files and use the following commands to stage, commit, and push  edits to the Github directory.

-`git commit -A`
+`git add .` stages everything for commit
-`git push -u origin master`
+`git commit -m "Message that describes what this change does"` Gives you a spot to comment on the change you made `git push -u origin master` "Pushes" the final changes to Github.

+Enjoy your new website :-)